jjliu159/movieproductionbudget/README.md

 # Movie Production Budget
-This project is my attempt to help the movie production industry by setting a production budget standard based on different genres.
+This project is my attempt to help the movie production industry by setting a production budget standard based on different genres to be able to help achieve a profit.
 The standard was generated from training and testing a linear regression model.

 ## How to use
 The file is in a .ipynb format, it's best if you use google colab (that's what was used)